skeswa/conveyr/README.md

         .stores(UserStore, 'some-other-store')
         // The handler is the function that performs all of the endpoint's logic .handler((
-            trigger,    // A reference to the trigger that invoked this endpoint payload,    // The data passed in by the trigger stores,     // An object representing all the stores we declared for this endpoint.
+            action,     // A reference to the action that invoked this endpoint payload,    // The data passed in by the action stores,     // An object representing all the stores we declared for this endpoint.
                         // Stores injected into this map are special _mutable_ versions of
                         // thmeselves.